Practice overview

 Jaysen has a busy property practice and accepts instructions in all areas of real property, trusts of land disputes, and commercial & residential landlord and tenant law.

-He frequently appears on behalf of private and institutional landlords, pub companies, and financial institutions, in possession hearings, applications, CCMCs, committals, and trials.
+He frequently appears on behalf of private and institutional landlords, mobile and digital infrastructure providers, pub companies, banks, and bridging finance lenders, in possession hearings, applications, CCMCs, committals, and trials.

 Recent work includes:

-- obtaining a 16 month immediate custodial sentence as sole counsel in a two day complex committal application where an earlier committal application had resulted in a successful appeal to the Court of Appeal;
+- obtaining a 15-month immediate custodial sentence as sole counsel in a complex multi-day committal application, which was upheld on appeal: Turner & Anor v Coates [2025] EWCA Civ 782 in circumstances where an earlier committal resulted in a successful appeal against sentence;

 - obtaining civil restraint orders to prevent the frustration of warrants of possession;

-- being led by Brie Stevens Hoare KC in a boundary dispute and emanation of sewage nuisance claim concerning high value luxury properties and basement re-development;
+- led by Brie Stevens-Hoare KC in a boundary dispute and emanation of sewage nuisance claim concerning high value luxury properties and defective construction of a basement;

-- obtaining possession at trial on behalf of fixed charge receivers of a company where the defendant alleged the grant of a tenancy in lieu of salary;
+- obtaining possession at trial on behalf of fixed charge receivers of a company where the defendant alleged the grant of a tenancy in lieu of salary from the company;

 - obtaining a favourable settlement at mediation for the owner of an equestrian property in a boundary and water supply from a private reservoir easement dispute;